 Here replace C:\RepairSource\Windows with the location of your repair source.

-2] KB2939087 recommends in case you are unable to install the Windows 8.1 Update package KB2919355 via Windows Update, then you should download and install the package manually via the Microsoft Update Catalog website.
+KB2939087 recommends in case you are unable to install the Update package via Windows Update, then you should download and install the package manually via the Microsoft Update Catalog website.

-4] If you have any VPN client software installed, uninstall it, it case you receive Error 8000F0922.
+If you have any VPN client software installed, uninstall it, in case you receive Error 8000F0922.
 Removing the VPN helped solve the problem.

 Hope something helps!